caizoryan/notes/new_talk.md

 Describe typographic (?)
 Earlier I mentioned that what binds these tool(s) together is a shared vocabulary.
 And this vocabulary is a typographic vocabulary that you get exposed to as a graphic designer.
 And I've been using programming as a tool to probe and understand this design vocabulary by reconstructing it in software.

-// so my first intention was to make an alternative to indesign
+// so my first intention was to make an alternative to indesign.
+If you don't know indesign its a software used to make books.

 But because I was building this thing from scratch I was thinking of words such as recto, verso, grids, page numbers, folios, text boxes, and all of the bits and pieces that constitute this thing called a book.

+I'll explain what these words mean in a minute.

-Without any conceptions of how these terms translate from words into a working thing.
+And I at this point I have no conceptions of how these terms will translate from words into a working thing.

 So I was building all of this from scratch,